deezplace

 Glenn Rosenthal's Free Japanese Word Processor

 I highly recommend this software as it allows one to create Japanese characters, kana and Kanji on an English PC and provides convenient methods for looking up English words, Kana and Kanji.
+This is a pretty old piece of software, not sure about any support or how well it runs on the latest OSes.

 Tokyo PC users group